Kingsley Jones (rugby union, born 1969)

 Kingsley Jones (born 19 June 1970) is a Welsh rugby union coach, currently in charge of the Canadian national team.
 A former Welsh international player, Jones has played and coached at various levels, from playing at the amateur level to the professional level in Wales and England.
-He since gone on to become a professional coach at club and international level.
+He since went on to become a professional coach at club and international level.

 Personal life

 Jones often appears on BBC 2 Wales' regular Sunday rugby union programme Scrum V.

 His father, Phil Kingsley Jones, is the former manager of Jonah Lomu.
-Both his sons Dorian Jones and Rhys Jones are current professional rugby union players.
+Two of his sons Dorian Jones and Rhys Jones are current professional rugby union players.

 Playing career

 Jones, a former loose forward, first started playing for his local side Abertillery RFC (soon afterwards Abertillery became a member of the professional Welsh Premier Division) before being picked up by Cross Keys RFC in 1993.
 At Captaining Cross Keys, he played a single season for the side gaining experience at a higher level of the game, before moving to one of the leading sides in Wales, Pontypridd RFC in the Welsh Premier Division.
 Guided by Dennis John, Jones became a physical loose forward for the side, playing at Flanker or Number 8 in his sole season at the club.

 In 1995, Jones joined Ebbw Vale RFC at the elite end of Welsh rugby.
 He was a regular in the backrow for Ebbw Vale, such that he was given captaincy on his arrival at his new club.
 On 24 August 1996, Jones made his international debut for Wales, starting in the backrow in a test match against the Barbarians.
 He gained his first cap against an international opponent a month later, starting against France in Cardiff.
 In 1998, he led Ebbw Vale to their first ever WRU Challenge Cup Final, only to lose to Llanelli, 19–12.
 In that same season, he was given captaincy of the national team in an away game to South Africa, in what was Jones' last international appearance for his country after rupturing his chiles tendon.

 Ahead of the 1998/99 season, Jones crossed the border and represented Gloucester professionally for three seasons again being appointed as club captain on his arrival, before moving on to Worcester Warriors in the 2001–02 where he was appointed captain on his arrival for the third time in his career.
 He returned to Wales a season later, playing for Pontypridd, before ending his playing career at Doncaster as a player-coach.

 He retired as a player in 2004, winning 10 caps for Wales between 1996 and 1998, and had made more than 100 appearances for a Welsh club.
 He had at some point captained every side that he played for, at club and international level.
 He had represented the Barbarians as a player on their 2000 UK tour of Ireland, Scotland, and England.